Data and Technology: Work Smarter, Not Harder

 As we all adjust to this new mobility climate, properly and accurately tracking your global employees on the ground is essential – from assignees and transferees to commuters and business travellers.
 However, that is proving to be more challenging than anticipated, especially for companies with large programmes and diverse policy types.
 Having accurate, real-time data readily available helps companies ensure their employees’ safety and security and provides necessary relocation-related intelligence – such as the need for additional temporary housing, destination service provider (DSP) support or any care resulting from unexpected delays in a household goods shipment.

 Since important business decisions must be made in a matter of minutes or days, instead of weeks or months, you soon realise why creating a comprehensive mobility data strategy and roadmap is an essential part of your Talent Management and HR function.
 Your plan should include a well-thought-out, customised technology solution or platform to help you make split-second business decisions.
 (Read more in our Crisis Planning Roadmap whitepaper).

 To understand the importance of data, consider these questions:

-- If the business data that you regularly collect and use as part of your day-to-day operations could be gathered in a fraction of the time, and then analyzed quickly to help make informed business decisions, how much more effective would you be in your mobility role?
+- If the business data that you regularly collect and use as part of your day-to-day operations could be gathered in a fraction of the time, and then analysed quickly to help make informed business decisions, how much more effective would you be in your mobility role?

 - If you could forecast outcomes using predictive analytics to solve challenges before they emerge, would you adjust your processes to account for the findings?

-- If you find yourself at the center of another crisis situation and need to help an assignee quickly – wherever in the world they are – how important is it for you to have accurate data and intelligence that support your actions?
+- If you find yourself at the centre of another crisis situation and need to help an assignee quickly – wherever in the world they are – how important is it for you to have accurate data and intelligence that support your actions?